openhab/openhab-docs/installation/linux.md

 Alternatively, Zulu Embedded can be installed for small systems either from the same package repository as above or [manually](http://www.azul.com/downloads/zulu-embedded/).
 If you're unsure which manual file you should download, using `dpkg --print-architecture` or `rpm -q --qf '%{ARCH}\n' rpm` in your Linux terminal should point you in the right direction (e.g. armhf means ARM Hard Float).

+When installing Zulu or Zulu Embedded from a .zip or .tar archive, make sure to [set Zulu as the main Java "alternative"](http://zulu.org/zuludocs-folder/Content/ZuluInstallationGuide/SwitchingBetweenJavaAlternatives/SwitchBetweenJavaAlts.htm).

 **Note:** Make sure to download Zulu or Java **8**, as openHAB is not yet compatible with Java 9.

 ## Installation